 The leased land is currently undeveloped and unoccupied.
 The nearest structures are the active Barbuda Belle hotel, located 0.95km northeast of the site along the northern shore and adjacent to an inlet.
-The former Lighthouse Hotel (destroyed during Hurricane Irma), is 5km south of the site on the sand spit, near the breach.
+The former Lighthouse Hotel (destroyed during Hurricane Irma) is 5km south of the site on the sand spit, near the breach.
 Unlike many other parts of Barbuda, the site does not have free-roaming livestock.
 The project site is not heavily visited, with the exception of guests staying at the nearby Barbuda Belle hotel, and occasional visitors to the Island.
 Small, shallow-draft tour boats bring visitors to the frigate bird colony located inside the lagoon and to the south of the site.
 Fishing boats occasionally operate offshore of the project site.

 The site is located within the Codrington Lagoon National Park, established in 2005 to conserve the lagoon and associated wetland areas.
 The Codrington Lagoon National Park was further designated a wetland of international importance in 2006 as part of the RAMSAR convention.
 Development has already taken place in this area of the Park, notably the Barbuda Belle Hotel and the Lighthouse Resort.
+While it is not unusual for Governments, including GoAB to permit residential and other local or tourist developments in National Parks, these are generally in alignment with existing activities or strategic visions.
+The GoAB will need to determine where this type of development fits in the overall approach to development in National Parks.
 The owners have stated their commitment to minimizing any impact on the National Park and RAMSAR site and to actively take steps to enhance the natural resource.